huggingface/transformers/docs/source/en/model_doc/code_llama.md

 >>> generator('def remove_non_ascii(s: str) -> str:\n    """ <FILL_ME>\n    return result', max_new_tokens = 128, return_type = 1)
 ```

 Under the hood, the tokenizer [automatically splits by `<FILL_ME>`](https://huggingface.co/docs/transformers/main/model_doc/code_llama#transformers.CodeLlamaTokenizer.fill_token) to create a formatted input string that follows [the original training pattern](https://github.com/facebookresearch/codellama/blob/cb51c14ec761370ba2e2bc351374a79265d0465e/llama/generation.py#L402).
 This is more robust than preparing the pattern yourself: it avoids pitfalls, such as token glueing, that are very hard to debug.
+To see how much CPU and GPU memory you need for this model or others, try [this calculator](https://huggingface.co/spaces/hf-accelerate/model-memory-usage) which can help determine that value.

 - The LLaMA tokenizer is a BPE model based on [sentencepiece](https://github.com/google/sentencepiece).
 One quirk of sentencepiece is that when decoding a sequence, if the first token is the start of the word (e.g. "Banana"), the tokenizer does not prepend the prefix space to the string.